lukekarrys/dotfiles/README.md

 - Map Caps Lock to Escape in keyboard shortcuts
 - Finder view everything as list
 - Unlock with Apple Watch
+- Open Logi Options to install Bolt and restore from backup